juansgomez87/active-learning/README.md

 #### Get songs to be annotated
 Requirement: all features from the data set have to be previously extracted and saved in the `path_to_data` folder in `settings.py`.
 - Input: user ID
-- Output: list of songs to be annotated in the next iteration
+- Output: list of songs to be annotated

-usage:
+Usage:
 ```
 python3 get_hard_tracks.py -i USER_ID -q NUM_TRACKS
 ```
-example:
+Example:
 ```
 python3 get_hard_tracks.py -i 827 -q 10
 ```